jovobe/alfred-confluence-workflow/README.md

 ## Features
 - Search Confluence from Alfred and open results in your browser
+- Copy Confluence page URL to clipboard (⌘ + C on an Alfred result)
 - Works on M1 and Intel Macs

 ## Development